from training.npr.org: https://training.npr.org/sources/donald-warne/

 Dr. Jorge O. Moreno is an assistant professor of medicine at the Yale School of Medicine and an internist.
 During the pandemic he has worked to increase vaccination among people with diabetes and obesity-related conditions, and creates informational videos in Spanish that discuss COVID-19 vaccines.

-Pierre Vigilance is associate dean for public health practice and an associate professor of health policy and management at the Milken Institute School of Public Health at George Washington University.
+Dr. Pierre Vigilance is a lecturer at the Milken Institute School of Public Health at George Washington University.
 He is an expert on health policy, public and community health, social determinants of health, and policy and program development.

 Dr. Seema Yasmin is director of the Stanford Health Communication Initiative, a clinical assistant professor in Stanford University’s department of medicine, and visiting professor at the Anderson School of Management at UCLA, where she teaches crisis management and communications.

 Dr. Raina Merchant is an associate vice president of the University of Pennsylvania Health System and an associate professor of emergency medicine at the University of Pennsylvania’s Perelman School of Medicine.
-She’s also the director of the Center for Digital Health and co-director of the National Clinician Scholars Program.
+Merchant’s work is at the intersection of health and social media, mobile media and crowdsourcing.

 Ivan Espinoza-Madrigal is the executive director of Lawyers for Civil Rights and a civil rights attorney specializing in immigration law and legal issues affecting the LGBT community and those living